oraichain/orai/x/provider/spec/02_messages.md

 If one of the below conditions occurs, the message will not be accepted by the network:

 - Cannot find the Oracle Script given its unique identifier.
-- Oracle Script old name or source code or new name is empty.
+- Oracle Script old name or address or new name is empty.
 - Wrong owner of the Oracle Script.
-- AI Data Sources and Test Cases of the new Oracle Script source code cannot be found.
+- AI Data Sources and Test Cases of the new Oracle Script address cannot be found.
 - Fees provided by the user is lower than the required fees of the Oracle Script.
 - The fee type is invalid.